 I’ve done it all as I've strived and yes, often struggled—on a personal level—to carve out a more sustainable and connected life for my family and myself.
 I am endlessly researching and experimenting with all sorts of approaches, both innovative and ancient.
-But along the way, I have discovered a growing universe of like-minded people: pioneers in the journey toward an urbanized future that is reconnected with the human beings we have been for millions of years.
+But along the way, I have discovered a growing universe of like-minded people: pioneers in the journey toward a future that is reconnected with the human beings we have been for millions of years.

 So, join us!
 Tune in to fascinating discussions on uncivilizing that will make you rethink everything you think you know about the modern human existence.
 Find out how you, too, can create life as it could be and should be, wherever you live.

 In case you haven’t noticed yet, I’m a big fan of tech minimalism, so I promise to only email once a month!